room302studio/coachartie_email/README.md

 # Coach Artie Email Interface

+## ⚠️ **ARCHIVED REPOSITORY** ⚠️

+**This repository has been archived in favor of our new monorepo architecture.**

+**👉 Please visit the new monorepo: [`room302studio/coachartie2`](https://github.com/room302studio/coachartie2)**

+The monorepo contains:
+- All services in a single repository
+- Simplified deployment and development
+- Redis queue-based microservices
+- Comprehensive testing and documentation

+---

 🤖 **TL;DR**: Email your AI coach and get intelligent responses with full conversation memory.
 Just like Discord but via email.

 ## What This Does